Residence permits for the self-employed

 How to apply for a residence permit

 Apply for a work permit when you are in your country of origin or another country outside Sweden in which you are living.
 Fill out the form Application for a Swedish residence permit for self-employed persons, No. 125011, and turn it in to a Swedish embassy or consulate general.
-Contact the embassy or consulate general before you hand in your application.
+Before you submit your application you should contact the embassy or consulate-general.
+Contact them primarily through email.

 You will probably be required to pay an application fee.